Key Information

 Position Member of the Education and Standards Committee; a Member of People, Welfare and Search Committee; and is the Trustee Attendance and Wellbeing Link

-Experience Michaela Bratley has over 20 years’ experience in Information Services, Curriculum and Quality Improvement in the FE & Skills sector.
+Experience Over 20 years’ experience in Information Services, Curriculum and Quality Improvement in the FE & Skills sector.
 Focus areas on improving teaching practice and collaboration with sector peers such as on boards, and committees, in education.

 Start Date 12/12/2022